-ASM requires both PXE and DHCP network services to function.
-ASM may be configured to act as the DHCP server and PXE responder on a OS Installation network if one is not present in the environment.
+ASM may be configured to act as the DHCP server and PXE responder on an OS Installation network if one is not present in the environment.
 This can be configured through the Getting Started menu for appliance setup in the ASM user interface.
 If an external DHCP or PXE server is used for the OS Installation network, follow the instructions in the section Configuring DHCP or PXE on External Servers.